mustaqimRahman/AWS-Management-Using-Boto3/README.md

 ```
 $ [sudo] pip install virtualenv
 ```
-5.Create a virtual environment for python in any directory(you can put any directory name instead of ENV).
+5.Create a virtual environment for python in any directory(you can put any name instead of ENV).
 ```
 $ virtualenv ENV
 ```